noonething/noonething/README.md

-### Not one thing 👋
+### Not one thing

-When does the chicken/egg cycle end in Cybersecurity?
+The only winning move is not to play.